denisamaftei/smart-meal/README.md

 The Smart Meal App is licensed under the MIT License - see the  [LICENSE](https://github.com/denisamaftei/smart-meal/blob/main/LICENSE) file for details.
 ## Acknowledgments

-This project was created as part of an effort to reduce food waste and promote sustainable living. <br><br> Special thanks to the Vue.js, Quasar, and Firebase communities for providing powerful tools and resources to build this application. <br> <br> Additionally, this application was created as part of my dissertation, and I am grateful for the support and guidance of my academic advisors throughout the development process.
+This project was created as part of an effort to reduce food waste and promote sustainable living. <br><br> Special thanks to the Vue.js, Quasar, and Firebase communities for providing powerful tools and resources to build this Single Page Application (SPA). <br> <br> Additionally, this application was created as part of my dissertation, and I am grateful for the support and guidance of my academic advisors throughout the development process.